Wolf seeks $145M fund shift to help businesses with pandemic | Times Leader

 “The only thing I can think of is do what this $145 million is focused on doing.
 I’m hoping the General Assembly will agree, to get this money into the hands of those businesses, the folks who need it the most,” Wolf said.

-House Republican spokesman Jason Gottesman blamed Wolf’s policies for the pandemic’s effect on Pennsylvania businesses and urged him to lift those restrictions.
+House Republican spokesman Jason Gottesman blamed Wolf’s policies for the pandemic’s effect on businesses and urged him to lift those restrictions.
+It’s unclear whether legislative Republicans will bite on the governor’s idea; the General Assembly returns to work early in January.

+“From where does the money come from, that needs to be sorted out,” said Rep. Dave Zimmerman, R-Lancaster.
+“And with any kind of plan to bail out restaurants, we need to get them back into business so they can help themselves going forward as well.
+It’s got to be a two-tiered approach.”

 Wolf in October vetoed a Republican-sponsored bill that would have let restaurants and bars reopen at up to full capacity, saying it would have jeopardized public health and safety.
-He more recently imposed a three-week ban on in-person dining during the holidays, to address a sharp uptick in infections.
+He said Wednesday he does not plan to revisit a recently imposed three-week ban on in-person dining and other businesses during the holidays, to address a sharp uptick in infections.
+The administration has waived liquor license fees for restaurants and bars.

 “It’s a step in the right direction,” Bova said.
 “We think the industry needs a lot more than $145 million, but $145 million is a step and we need the Legislature to now come together and finally help this industry.”